NalaGinrut/guile-lua-rebirth/README.md

 Guile-Lua (rebirth)
 =========

-**Because Microsoft has aquired GitHub, as a congrats, I would like to migrate this project to GitLab and this repo will not be maintained on GitHub anymore:*
+//**Because Microsoft has aquired GitHub, as a congrats, I would like to migrate this project to GitLab and this repo will not be maintained on GitHub anymore:**//

 https://gitlab.com/NalaGinrut/guile-lua-rebirth